-- 131. The machine should only be operated at the speed specified by the manufacturer. - 132.
-The front edge of the fence should be as close as practicable to the front of the blade, to prevent material becoming jammed between the blade and fence, which could result in kickback. - 133.
-The rip fence should be used to guide and support the work piece to minimise the potential for kickback. - 134.
-All parts of the workpiece should be adequately supported, including the cut and uncut ends, scrap, and finished product.

-- 135. All saw blades should be round and balanced, cleaned of any gum and adhesive and kept sharp. - 136.
-Saw blades which are damaged or cracked should be removed from use. - 137.
+- 126. When cutting timber, the end of the fence should be in line with the bottom of the gullets of the saw at table level, to prevent material becoming jammed between the blade and fence, which could result in kickback.
+When using a dimension saw for cutting manufactured boards, the end of the fence may be positioned past the gullet of the saw as manufactured boards do not distort the same way as timber and there is a greatly reduced chance of kickback. - 127.
+All parts of the workpiece should be adequately supported, including the cut and uncut ends, scrap and finished product. - 128.
+All saw blades should be round and balanced, cleaned of any gum and adhesive and kept sharp. - 129.
+Saw blades which are damaged or cracked should be removed from use. - 130.
 Sufficient clearance should be provided around the machine to ensure that the work piece is not obstructed.
-This is particularly important when ripping large sheet materials. - 138.
-Avoid crosscutting long lengths of timber on table saws unless the timber is adequately supported.
-Without adequate support, considerable hand pressure is required close to the saw blade, and overhanging lengths of timber create a safety hazard to other people. - 139.
-Operators should stand to the side of the saw blade where ever possible to avoid injury due to kickback. - 140.
-Operators should be trained to keep their hands out of the line of cut of the saw blade. - 141.
+This is particularly important when ripping large sheet materials. - 131.
+Avoid cross-cutting long lengths of timber on table saws unless the timber is adequately supported.
+Without adequate support, considerable hand pressure is required close to the saw blade, and overhanging lengths of timber create a safety hazard to other people. - 132.
+Operators should stand to the side of the saw blade where ever possible to avoid injury due to kickback. - 133.
+Operators should be trained to keep their hands out of the line of cut of the saw blade. - 134.
 A push stick should be used when making any cut less than 300mm in length or when feeding the last 300mm of a longer cut.

-Health and Safety Executive Woodworking Information Sheet 'Circular saw benches - Safe working practices'
+Health and Safety Executive Woodworking Information Sheet 16 'Circular saw benches - Safe working practices'